imbeatriz/GATE-PET-model-for-voxel-wise-Dosimetry-in-Radionuclide-Therapy/MC-GATE Simulations/README.md

 - **PET simulations**: Performed using the implemented **GATE PET model** (digital twin of the Philips Vereos PET/CT scanner).
 PET acquisition simulations using a patient-specific phantom and a non-uniform ⁹⁰Y activity distribution derived from the patient’s PET image (ground-truth PET).

 - **MC dosimetry**: Performed using ground-truth and simulated PET images as ⁹⁰Y activity distribution sources.
-GATE simulates absorbed dose deposition in a patient-specific phantom using the corresponding non-uniform ⁹⁰Y activity distributions, allowing later comparison between ground-truth and simulated PET inputs of the dosimetry results.
+GATE simulates absorbed dose deposition in a patient-specific phantom using the corresponding non-uniform ⁹⁰Y activity distributions, allowing later comparison between the dosimetry results.

 ### Y90 Positron Energy Spectrum